mchung94/pyramid-solver/README.md

 pyramid-solver keeps a hash table of successor states it has seen during expansion and skips the same state if it sees it again, unless it has reached the same state with a shorter number of steps.
 Basically it's trying to filter out some non-optimal nodes before they are even added to the fringe.

 ### Unwinnable State Detection
-The actual code is more clever with some precalculation, but the overall process to find out if a state is unwinnable is:
+The actual code is faster with some precalculation, but the overall process to find out if a state is unwinnable is:
 ```
 for each card on the table that isn't a King:
     find all the cards with the rank that adds up to 13 as a potential match